 How about a few safety tips?
 At times we take food for granted and as a result, even green as harmless as bottle gourd greens can be harmful to us.
 Let us check a few things we must consider while cooking greens in general.

-- Always wash greens 2-3 times under running water to clean those properly.
+- Always wash greens 2-3 times under running water to clean them properly.

 - Check and discard worms if attached to the greens.